swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/workshop_needs.md

 * Name tags to help people get to know each other.
 * Extra pens and paper in case people want to take notes by hand
 * Sign in sheets
+* Flipchart or whiteboard with felt-tip pen (ideally several in different colors) for the instructor to visualise concepts or note important details.

 #### Accessibility